MichaelBosello/f1tenth-RL-BDI/README.md

 	pip3 install flask flask-jsonpify flask-restful

 ## Experiments
-In the end, the agent successfully learned a control policy, based on lidar data, to drive in a track.
+In the end, the agent successfully learned a control policy, based on lidar data, to drive in a track with and without an intersection.
 Tensorboard logging and trained models of experiments are provided in the release section.
 Maps used in simulated experiments are available in the */map* directory.
 If you want to use these maps, you must edit *simulator.launch* (see below) or copy the one provided in */map*

 ### Experimenting with parameters